jdotcurs/go-rest-api/README.md

 5. Frontend and backend communication
 6. Code organization and best practices in Go

-It's designed to be simple enough to understand quickly, yet comprehensive enough to showcase a range of skills relevant to entry-level Go development positions.
+It's designed to be simple enough to understand quickly, yet comprehensive enough to showcase a range of Go skills.

 ## Future Improvements